-How to Get a Teaching License in Florida
+How to Earn Teacher Certification in Florida

 Our guide can help you determine the pathway that’s right for you at any point in your career.
 You may be just beginning your journey and need to know about the certification process in Florida.
 Or maybe you want to learn how to specialize with an advanced credential or endorsement, or you’re a teacher looking to move to Florida from another state.

 You’ll find all that information and more right here.
-The short video below gives an overview of what to expect as a certified teacher in Florida state.

 Meet the Minimum Education Requirements

 All licensure candidates must have a bachelor’s degree or higher.
 In addition, to earn your professional certification you must complete a professional preparation and education program to complete the Mastery of Professional Preparation and Education Competence requirement.
 There are two traditional ways of meeting this requirement, you can either complete a Florida approved teacher preparation program through an accredited Florida institution or complete an out-of-state teacher preparation program from an accredited institute.

 There are two teacher certification options for educators in Florida offered by the Florida Department of Education (FLDOE), the temporary certificate and the professional certificate.
 Although there are two options, you should aim for earning your professional certificate if you intend on being a career teacher.
 The temporary certificate is only there for teacher candidates who still need to meet additional requirements prior to being awarded their professional certificate.